Sruinard/AzureFundamentalsDay/README.md

 ```

 ## Azure Functions deploy from portal and deploy using VSCode extensions
+Let's move on to creating an Azure Function.
+We'll be seeing how to do this from within the portal as from within VSCode leveraging some of the Azure Extensions.

 ## Generate traffic and showcase application insights' live metrics